 - 1 medium sweet potato, cubed (~2 cups cubed)

-- ½ lb. turkey sausage (to make your own see below*) Could also sub 4-6 strips of bacon or 1 cup cubed ham
+- ½ lb. turkey sausage (to make your own see below*) may sub 4-6 strips of cooked and chopped bacon or 1 cup cubed ham

 - ½ small red onion, chopped or sliced (about 1/3-1/2 cup)